solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

   program’s instruction logic.
 - `use super::*;` is used to bring all the items from the parent module into scope, which are needed to define the instruction logic.
-- Next, there is the instruction function definition.
-It's a simple public function that writes some data (`instruction_data` in this case) to an account.
+- Next, there is the instruction handler function.
+This function just writes some data (`instruction_data` in this case) to an account.

 ### Instruction `Context`